chrisblakley/Nebula/.github/README.md

 ![Nebula readme icon](https://raw.githubusercontent.com/chrisblakley/Nebula/main/.github/assets/nebula-banner.jpg "Nebula readme banner")

-**Nebula is a WordPress theme framework that focuses on enhancing development.**
+# Nebula is a WordPress theme framework that focuses on enhancing development

 The core features of Nebula make it a powerful tool for designing, developing, and analyzing WordPress websites consistently, but its deliberately uncomplicated code syntax also serves as a learning resource for programmers themselves.